 This DEWALT cordless drywall screw gun is built nicely.
 It is mostly thick plastic construction, with some metal.
 It’s very sturdy, attaches firmly to the DCF620 screw gun, and rarely jams.
 One potential issue is that this attachment only allows for bits with a 4mm wide shaft – and most third party bits have a 5mm or 6mm shaft width.
 Replacement bits are also hard to find.
 Dewalt doesn’t make square drive bits for this attachment, so it’s not the versatile tool that it could be.
 It would also benefit from being a little more compact for getting into corners and on the floor.

 Reviewers claim that Senco screws will do the job nicely and recommend reading the instructions carefully for advice on how to avoid jams.
 One said he was able to get through a full basement remodel without dropping a single screw.
 The attachment hardly ever sticks, even after a lot of abuse.
 Overall, this is a valuable add-on for Dewalt’s cordless drywall screw gun.
 It’s easy to use and allows for very fast screw driving.
 It can save hours.
 If you have any drywall projects coming up, don’t walk away from this product!
 It’s simply a must-have for professional installers.
-Don’t forget to also check our guide to the best drill presses.
+Don’t forget to also check our guide to the best spirit levels.

 Up to 4,400 rpm for impressive speed